The number of exciting landmarks in Guatemala is very high.

 Man made landmarks

 - Dos Pilas - Petén.
-A city - predator, attacking nearby cities and gradually increased its influence until the flourishing in 8th century.
+A city - predator, attacking nearby cities and gradually increased its influence until the flourishing in the 8th century.
 Abandoned in 761 AD.
 Several caves - sites of religious importance - have been found at the city.

 - El Mirador - Petén.
-Ruins of the largest Maya city which flourished in 3rd century BC - 150 AD, last time abandoned circa 9th century AD.
+Ruins of the largest Maya city which flourished in the 3rd century BC - 150 AD, last time abandoned around the 9th century AD.
 At times here were living more than 100 000 people - thus it was one of the largest cities in the world then.
 Central part of the city takes some 26 km².
 Tallest pyramids are more than 70 m tall (La Danta) and belong to the largest constructions in the ancient world.
 There are other enormous pyramids: El Tigre is 55 m tall, Los Monos - 48 m tall.
 City is connected to the neighboring cities with magnificent straight roads - sacbeob.

 - El Tintal - Petén.
 Ruins of major Maya city where enormous buildings were constructed.
 Flourished in 300 BC - 150 AD.
 Tallest pyramid - Catzin in La Isla complex - is 50 m tall.